div-space/portfolio/content/pages/home.md

     title: Divyarajsinh Jhala
     subtitle: Canada
     text: >
-      I collaborate with problem solvers, utilizing various design disciplines with the ability to adapt to roles.
+      I collaborate with problem solvers, blending design disciplines with adaptability across roles.
+As an experience designer from India with a computer science background from GTU and LAU, I specialize in UX/UI design, product design, and user research - 'Bridging Tech, Design, and Human Behavior'.
     colors: colors-f
     variant: variant-a
     elementId: ''